Tushargupta9800/flutter-news-app-shortube-shortcut-to-news/README.md

 # shortube

-A new Flutter application.👤
+A new Flutter application.👤<br/>
-This is my first Application which uses API.😎
+This is my first Application which uses API.😎<br/>
-I kept the Interface very Simple.🙂
+I kept the Interface very Simple.🙂<br/>
-The name of this Application is Shortube.🆕
+The name of this Application is Shortube.🆕<br/>
-Building this Application with the intention of learning flutter better.🚴 This repo also contains the apk file 📱 too (link below).
+Building this Application with the intention of learning flutter better.🚴<br/>
+This repo also contains the apk file 📱 too (link below).<br/>
-Do not hesitate to raise the issue if you find any bug(S).🤞
+Do not hesitate to raise the issue if you find any bug(S).🤞<br/>

 # Screenshots:-
 |Splashscreen|Mainpage|Drawer|Choose Country|